andrew/ultimate-awesome/README.md

 - [Awesome-CTS](https://github.com/BlackVS/Awesome-CTS) - A curated list of Capture The Signal CTF related stuff.
 - [awesome-aerospace-engineering](https://github.com/brandonhimpfen/awesome-aerospace-engineering) - A curated list of tools, frameworks, resources, and educational content for Aerospace Engineering.
 - [awesome-ghost](https://github.com/brandonhimpfen/awesome-ghost) - A curated list of awesome resources, themes, plugins, and tools for the Ghost blogging platform.
+- [awesome-podcasting-tools](https://github.com/brandonhimpfen/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [aisources](https://github.com/bst04/aisources) - List of all the AI tools and resources.
 - [awesome-tsetlin-machine](https://github.com/cair/awesome-tsetlin-machine) - A curated list of Tsetlin Machine research.
 - [awesome-advent](https://github.com/cmpscabral/awesome-advent) - A curated list of advent articles.